 Atop Beautiful Cliffs Across the World

 It seems that people just can’t help themselves when it comes to scenery shots high off the ground.
 Since they’re looking up at the screen to position their bodies, instead of behind them, many people stand too close to the edge to get the ultimate shot.
 Though a picture may be worth a thousand words, a picture is certainly not worth your life.
-Selfie deaths have been cited after travelers have fallen from the Northcliff Hill in South Africa, Crater of Mount Merapi in Indonesia, cliffs in Nusa Lembongan near Bali, Lion Rock in Hong Kong and cliff of Cabo da Roca in Portugal, among others.
+Selfie deaths have been cited after travelers have fallen from the Northcliff Hill in South Africa, Crater of Mount Merapi in Indonesia, cliffs in Nusa Lembongan near Bali, Lion Rock in Hong Kong, and the cliff of Cabo da Roca in Portugal, among others.
 Beautiful photos can be taken without having to stand so close to the ledge, people!
 Leave a comfortable distance before looking up to snap(chat) that photo.

-Some of these may seem obvious, but don’t be surprised by what risks people will take for the chance at a viral selfie.
-The number of people posing for selfies with black bears, bison and other wild animals at our national parks has been increasing, and park staff are trying their best through education to tell visitors to stand back.
+Some of these may seem obvious but don’t be surprised by what risks people will take for the chance at a viral selfie.
+The number of people posing for selfies with black bears, bison and other wild animals at our national parks has been increasing, and park staff is trying their best through education to tell visitors to stand back.
 Videos all over YouTube show tourists getting out of their cars in the middle of the road to approach wild animals in our national parks.
 Not only does this pose a threat to humans, but it is also dangerous to the animals.
 There seems to always be a constant stream of stories involving situations where tourists at Yellowstone get too close to these wild animals in order to take pictures (or even pet them!).
 One baby bison at Yellowstone had to be euthanized this week after tourists put it in the trunk of their car for fear it was too cold.

 Don’t get me wrong, selfies are a great way to freeze amazing memories of yourself at incredible destinations all over the world.
 Just be smart about how far you’ll go to get what you assess to be the perfect picture.
-Those couple of inches of extra space you leave will make no difference to the selfie, but could make all the difference in sparing a life.
+Those couple of inches of extra space you leave will make no difference to the selfie but could make all the difference in sparing a life.
 Plus it means you’ll have the opportunity to continue taking selfies wherever the path may lead.
 Get out there and selfie safely, travel enthusiasts!

 Signup for Vacation Deals